Christian Life College: Business Administration

 The Business Administration program is designed to train individuals who wish to develop a professional discipline with a Christian worldview.
 Topics covered within the program include leadership, marketing promotions, non-profit management, financial accounting for management, human resources, business ethics, project management, and business and non-profit law.

 Learning Resource Center

 The Learning Resource Center (LRC) is designed as an extension of Christian Life College education.
 The center was established to meet the academic needs of the student body.
 The LRC comprises the Reading and Writing Center, tutoring services, and the Hogue Library.
 The Reading and Writing Center offers students guidance in academic writing and reading comprehension, while the tutoring services provide academic support for other areas concerning course materials.

-Accreditation and endorsements

-WASC

-Christian Life College is regionally accredited by the WASC Senior College and University Commission (WSCUC).

-UPCI Office of Education and Endoresment

-Christian Life College is endorsed by the Office of Education and Endorsement of the United Pentecostal Church International as an endorsed Bible College.

 Student life

-Student associations

-A primary characteristic of student life at CLC is its student associations.
-The four associations available to students are the Ministerial Team, Music Team, Missions Team, and the Drama Team.
-Each team is designed to cultivate opportunities for students to practice Christian ministry both locally and regionally.

 Student Senate

 The Student Senate is composed of elected leaders within the class cohorts and elected student association team leaders.
 Class cohorts and student association teams elect a president, vice president, and secretary on a yearly basis.
 The Student Senate in turn is led by a president, vice president, and secretary also elected on a yearly basis.
-Student Senate is designed to offer students leadership experience in a leadership context that is recognized and elected by their peers.